paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-038-public-works-and-economic-development.md

   (B) consistent with a comprehensive economic development strategy.

-**(b) Supplementary grants** Subject to subsection (c) of this section, in order to assist eligible recipients in taking advantage of designated Federal grant programs, on the application of an eligible recipient, the Secretary may make a supplementary grant for a project for which the recipient is eligible but for which the recipient cannot provide the required non-Federal share because of the economic situation of the recipient.
+**(b) Supplementary grants** Subject to subsection (c), in order to assist eligible recipients in taking advantage of designated Federal grant programs, on the application of an eligible recipient, the Secretary may make a supplementary grant for a project for which the recipient is eligible but for which the recipient cannot provide the required non-Federal share because of the economic situation of the recipient.

 **(c) Requirements applicable to supplementary grants**